vmstan/unifi-config/stubby/README.md

 We will configure Stubby to:

-- Listen only for queries from the local Pi-hole server on loopback port 5353.
+- Listen only for queries from the local Pi-hole server on loopback interface 127.1.1.53.
 - Forward all requests to upstream DNS resolvers only using DoT on port 853.
 - Leverage a unfiltered Cloudflare as the primary upstream resolver.
 - Failover quickly to the alternate IP for that resolver, should it be necessary.